- Regular Route

 Learn more HERE

-What's New - New Times and Services Effective November 7, 2021
+New Times and Services Effective March 20, 2022

-In September 2021, Pierce Transit is moving away from producing Routes and Schedules books, transitioning to digital resources.
-The current pandemic has reinforced our need to become more resilient to essential rider needs and providing the most current information that is available.
+In September 2021, Pierce Transit moved away from producing Routes and Schedules books, and transitioned to digital resources.
+The current pandemic has reinforced our need to become more resilient to essential rider needs by providing the most current information that is available.

-The Routes & Schedules book has become a dated resource; it can lead to bus riders referencing obsolete bus schedules, since schedules may change throughout the year.
-This has been especially evident during the pandemic, when we were forced to change schedules multiple times in response to COVID-19 related effects.
+The Routes & Schedules book had become a dated resource; it led to bus riders referencing obsolete bus schedules, since schedules changed throughout the year.
+This was especially evident when we were forced to change schedules multiple times in response to COVID-19 related effects.

-This transition will significantly reduce the agency’s use of paper, and eliminate time spent developing and distributing books that become less accurate over the year.
+This change significantly reduced the agency’s use of paper, and eliminated time spent developing and distributing books that became less accurate over the year.
 Customers preferring to use paper schedules may print their own from this website—just choose your route, and click “Download Route PDF.”
 Or, request free printed schedules from our Customer Service department.

-Pierce Transit provides free Wi-Fi on buses, and has invested in other technology which help riders understand system conditions such as bus departures and delays in real-time.
+Pierce Transit provides free Wi-Fi on buses, and has invested in other technology to help riders access bus information “live,” in real-time.
 The agency now delivers accurate bus information to our riders through multiple channels: